cuhHub/Noir/docs/tutorials/debugging.md

 ## And More...

-See the [api-reference](../api-reference/ "mention")for all available methods to mess with.
+See the [api-reference](../api-reference/ "mention") for all available methods to mess with.